Riey/kime/README.md

 export XMODIFIERS=@im=kime
 ```

-if you use X it could be done in .xprofile
+if you use X, append above lines to file `~/.xprofile`

-### Start additional servers
+### Start additional server

-kime install kime.desktop file into /etc/xdg/autostart for kime daemon
+kime.desktop file is installed in /etc/xdg/autostart when installing kime.

-if you doesn't have `start application` such as `i3` or `sway` that just run `kime` or other server commands in your config file

 ### Configuration

-Read [CONFIGURATION.md](docs/CONFIGURATION.md) for detailed options.
+Read [CONFIGURATION.md](docs/CONFIGURATION.md) for detail options.

 ## Dependencies

 ### Run time

-Note that you only need deps what you need
-for example, if you don't use qt6 it won't required.
+These dependencies are optional depending on your environments.
+For example, qt6 is not required when it is not used.

 * gtk2
 * gtk3